Haraldson/Luxabar/readme.md

 }
 ```

-By now you should be set to run `npm run bundle` back in the project root.
+By now you should be all set to run `npm run bundle`.
 Provided everything works, you now have an app waiting for you!